Do any online search for ‘VoIPs,’ and Google Voice will come up.

 Find a better way with OpenPhone

 While Google Voice has its moments, it’s certainly not the most cutting-edge VoIP on the market.
 Call quality can be iffy at times, which might cost you clients in the future.
-You’ll also have to upgrade to more expensive tiers if you want access to GV’s auto-attendant and call forwarding features.
+You’ll also have to upgrade to more expensive tiers if you want access to Google Voice’s call forwarding and auto-attendant features.
 Plus, there are no toll-free numbers, zero third-party integrations, and no desktop apps to speak of.

 If you need more flexibility and ultra-fast customer support, Google Voice won’t be the right platform for your business.